Network Geometry: Dynamic geometry of network processes

-\textbf{\em Geometry induced by reaction-diffusion.} Similarly, it has been shown that a quasi-metric known as \emph{effective distance} can be used to gain insights about reaction-diffusion processes such as the spreading of infectious diseases through mobility networks~\cite{brockmann2013hidden,iannelli2016effective}.
-Given a network of geographic areas (e.g., airports) and edges encoding direct air traffic -- in units of passengers per day -- from node $i$ to node $j$, let $F_{ji}$ indicate the corresponding mobility flow.
-Let $P_{ij}=F_{ij}/\sum_{i}F_{ij}$ quantify the fraction of this flow originating from node $j$ directed towards node $i$, defining the components of the connectivity matrix $\mathbf{P}$.
+\textbf{\em Geometry induced by reaction-diffusion.} Another important class of geometry induced by network dynamics is obtained by considering a quasi-metric as \emph{effective distance} can be used to gain insights about reaction-diffusion processes such as the spreading of infectious diseases through mobility networks~\cite{brockmann2013hidden,iannelli2016effective}.
+Given a network of geographic areas (e.g., airports) and edges encoding direct air traffic---in units of passengers per day---from node $i$ to node $j$, let $F_{ji}$ indicate the corresponding mobility flow.
+Let also $P_{ij}=F_{ij}/\sum_{i}F_{ij}$ to quantify the fraction of this flow originating from node $j$ directed towards node $i$, defining the components of the connectivity matrix $\mathbf{P}$.
 Despite the structural complexity of the network, involving multiple and often redundant pathways for the transmission of contagion phenomena, the effective distance defined by

-reveals hidden pattern geometry where the dynamics of epidemics spreading is elegantly mapped into the propagation of wavefronts with an effective speed.
-This latent geometry induced by the dynamics can be used to better predict the arrival times of empirical contagion processes in distinct geographic areas and to reconstruct, with reasonable accuracy, the origin of outbreaks (see Fig.~\ref{fig:effective_distance}).
+reveals hidden geometric patterns where the dynamics of epidemics spreading is elegantly mapped into the propagation of wavefronts with an effective speed.
+This latent dynamic geometry can be used to better predict the arrival times of empirical contagion processes in distinct geographic areas and to reconstruct, with reasonable accuracy, the origin of outbreaks (Fig.~\ref{fig:effective_distance}). \\